 DVit=β1Peripheralit+β2Coreit+Controlsit+ αi+εit (1)

 In equation (1), i – is the index of a repository within the Ethereum project, t – index of a time period, αi is the repository fixed effect that accounts for unique attributes of the repository that are not captured by other variables, εit – idiosyncratic error.
-As a measure of product awareness (DV), we use the number of watches (Watches) and the number of repository forks (Forks).
+As a measure of product awareness (DV), we use the number of repository forks (Forks).
 The main independent variable is the number of peripheral developers (Peripheral).
 We also control for the number of core developers (Core) and the lifetime of the project since its initiation (Duration).

-After we estimate the regression, our results confirm that the tested hypothesis: Number of peripheral developers is positively associated with the repository awareness (number of forks and number of watches).
-Addition of one peripheral developer increases the number of repository forks by 0.16 and number of watches by 0.52 on a daily basis.
+After we estimate the regression, our results confirm that the tested hypothesis: Number of peripheral developers is positively associated with the repository awareness (number of forks).
+Addition of one peripheral developer increases the number of repository forks by 0.205 (column 1, Table 1).
 The results are presented in Table 1.

-Table 1.
-H1 Testing Results